 The Cliffs of Moher is on the western coast of the Republic of Ireland, about an hour and a half west of Limerick and only moments from the town of Doolin.
 If you are coming from Galway City, the Cliffs lie 90 minutes south.

-The land stretches for five miles of rugged coastline, featuring steep drops and crashing waves, with beautiful unobstructed views of the skyline.
+The land stretches for five miles of rugged coastline, featuring steep drops and crashing waves, with beautiful unobstructed skyline views.
 The highest point of the cliffs – over 700 feet tall – proudly houses an observatory tower first constructed in 1835.

 Ring of Kerry

-The Aran Islands are an hour long ferry ride from Galway to these islands off the coast of Ireland.
+The Aran Islands are an hour-long ferry ride from Galway off the coast of Ireland.
 They’re a lovely slice of the Irish countryside that remains simple, with visitors traveling via bikes and hiking.

 Malahide Castle & Gardens

-The castle itself, along with Bunratty house, are both open to the public.
-It is also famous for its regular banquet meals, where you can book in for a traditional medieval four-course dinner, along with entertainment provided by the Bunratty Castle Singers – just so you can get the full experience of living in medieval luxury!
+The castle itself and Bunratty House are both open to the public.
+It is also famous for its regular banquet meals, where you can book in for a traditional medieval four-course dinner, along with entertainment provided by the Bunratty Castle Singers – so that you can get the whole experience of living in medieval luxury!

-The interior of the castle retains all the charm of medieval decor, with a banquet hall that hosts regular summer feasts for visitors.
+The castle’s interior retains all the charm of medieval decor, with a banquet hall that hosts regular summer feasts for visitors.
 Its tower stands at 75 feet and looks out over the nearby town of Kinvarra.